XML RSS

 The process involves filling the colon with a barium-containing contrast material that will make the intestines visible on X-ray.

-The liquid barium is poured into the anus with the use of a small tube.
 With the barium blocking the X-rays, the barium-filled colon shows up clearly on the X-ray film.

 The Need